mightymango/parse-mailtrap-adapter/README.md

 # Parse Mailtrap Adapter

-With this adapter you can send email for reset password and email verification in parse with SMTP access and custom templates, I am doing methods for support email verification, and templates for reset password pages :)
+With this adapter you can test emails sent for reset password and email verification in Parse with MailTrap.

+It is based on [simple-parse-smtp-adapter](https://github.com/lcortess/simple-parse-smtp-adapter) by [Jose Luis](https://github.com/lcortess).

 ### Installation